mpv-player/mpv/DOCS/man/options.rst

     files contain uncompressed LUTs.
 Their size depends on the ``--icc-3dlut-size``, and can be very big.

+    On `--vo=gpu-next`, files that have not been accessed in the last 24 hours may be cleared if the cache limit (1.5 GiB) is exceeded.

-    NOTE: On ``--vo=gpu``, this is not cleaned automatically, so old, unused cache files may stick around indefinitely.
+    On ``--vo=gpu``, this is not cleaned automatically, so old, unused cache files may stick around indefinitely.

 ``--icc-cache-dir``
     The directory where icc cache is stored.
 Cache is stored in the system's